tobyf93/command-line-messenger/README.md

 [15:42:37] TOBY | hello my name is Toby
 ```
 Now i am not 100% across stdin/stdout streams but it seems as though Frank's Message gets written to stdout but doesn't effect the original `Hello my name is Toby` buffer.
 Again i'm not even sure it's possible to fix this issue but would love some feedback.

+###Solution
+Use the [keypress](https://www.npmjs.com/package/keypress) package to allow `process.stdin` to emit keypress events.
+When a user is typing a message, the client stores received messages in a message queue.
+This queue is output after the user sends their message.

 #Todos
 - Only accept new client connections if a unique username is provided.